-It is the current policy of North Tyneside Council for the General Fund unearmarked reserves (the General Fund Balances) to be held at a level of at least £7.000m.
+- 6.4 It is the current policy of North Tyneside Council for the General Fund unearmarked reserves (the General Fund Balances) to be held at a level of at least £7.000m.
 This is reviewed at least annually, during the setting of the budget.
-Factors which are taken into account during the review include; the level of balances as a percentage of the net revenue requirement, budget management and monitoring procedures, risk levels and financial projections for future years.

-The level of each earmarked reserve is assessed separately with reference to the specific liabilities that the reserve represents.
+Factors which are taken into account during the review include; the level of balances as a percentage of the net revenue requirement, budget management and monitoring procedures, risk levels and financial projections for future years. - 6.5 The level of each earmarked reserve is assessed separately with reference to the specific liabilities that the reserve represents.
 This is done in consultation with relevant officers.
 Individual earmarked reserves are assessed to ensure their adequacy in relation to factors that have become known since the previous year.
-It is the policy of North Tyneside Council to ensure that the Financial Planning and Budget Process takes account of any need to increase particular reserves due to factors which may arise and to fully account for these factors.

-As one of the Authority's earmarked reserves, the Strategic Reserve is a significant part of the Authority's strategic financial management, often used to finance large pressures which can arise outside of the Authority's regular budget setting and financial management processes.
+It is the policy of North Tyneside Council to ensure that the Financial Planning and Budget Process takes account of any need to increase particular reserves due to factors which may arise and to fully account for these factors. - 6.6 As one of the Authority's earmarked reserves, the Strategic Reserve is a significant part of the Authority's strategic financial management, often used to finance large pressures which can arise outside of the Authority's regular budget setting and financial management processes.
 As such, it has been used to address major spending issues and it is therefore the objective of the Authority to maintain the Strategic Reserve at a level of £10.000m over the medium term.
-Due to the level of pressures the Authority is managing, driven by external market forces out of the Authority's control, the current projected outturn for 31 March 2023 would result in the Strategic Reserve balance falling below the level of £10.000m at the start of 2023/24.
-The Medium-Term Financial Plan for 2023-2027 contains planned replenishments to bring the reserve back to this level by 2026/27.

-The use of the Strategic Reserve to balance budgets (either revenue or capital) should be very closely considered in line with LAAP (Local Authority Accounting Practice note) 99, which states that, although "balancing the annual budget by drawing on general reserves may be viewed as a legitimate short term option.
+The Revenue Budget Outturn for 2022/23 was reported to the Cabinet in June 2023, and represented a net overspend on the cost of services of £6.081m.
+The Strategic Reserve was utilised to fund that overspend, reducing the remaining balance to £6.345m.
+This resulted in the Strategic Reserve balance falling below the level of £10.000m at the start of 2023/24.
+The Medium-Term Financial Plan for 2024-2028 contains planned replenishments to bring the reserve back to this level. - 6.7 The use of the Strategic Reserve to balance budgets (either revenue or capital) should be very closely considered in line with LAAP (Local Authority Accounting Practice note) 99, which states that, although "balancing the annual budget by drawing on general reserves may be viewed as a legitimate short-term option.
 It is not normally prudent for reserves to be deployed to finance recurrent expenditure".
-In principle, although the Strategic Reserve may, under certain circumstances, be used to balance the budget of the Authority, it should not be used as a year on year measure to support ongoing revenue spend.
+In principle, although the Strategic Reserve may, under certain circumstances, be used to balance the budget of the Authority, it should not be used as a year-on-year measure to support ongoing revenue spend.
 The level of the Strategic Reserve and the potential calls against it will therefore be reviewed on a continuous basis, and in the context of the overall financial planning process of the Authority.